WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ## Setup

-Both Webpack and Babel are tools written in JavaScript and run using [Node.js](https://nodejs.org/) (node).
+Both webpack and Babel are tools written in JavaScript and run using [Node.js](https://nodejs.org/) (node).
 Node.js is a runtime environment for JavaScript outside of a browser.
 Simply put, node allows you to run JavaScript code on the command-line.

 First, you need to set up node for your development environment.
 The steps required change depending on your operating system, but if you have a package manager installed, setup can be as straightforward as: